 15A NCAC 13B .1680 LEACHATE STORAGE REQUIREMENTS

-(1) Construction of leachate storage tanks and surface impoundments located at solid waste landfill facilities after October 9, 1993 shall meet the requirements set forth in this Rule.
+(1) Construction of leachate storage tanks and surface impoundments located at solid waste management facilities shall meet the requirements set forth in this Rule.

-(2) Liquid treatment and disposal at a solid waste landfill facility is subject to the requirements of this Subchapter.
+(2) Liquid treatment and disposal at a solid waste management facility is subject to the requirements of this Subchapter.

 (3) Operation and closure of all leachate storage tanks and surface impoundments shall meet the requirements of this Rule.